The Cheapest Ways to Send Money

 Online services make life easy, but there are a few limitations to watch out for.

-The discussion above focuses on sending money within the United States.
+The options above focus on sending money within the United States.
 If you’d like to send money elsewhere, be sure to research whether or not that’s an option and how much it will cost.
 PayPal often works for overseas transfers, and wire transfers (which cost more) or money orders are also an option.